 From the birthplace of Buddha to world-renowned paragliding hotspots, there’s plenty for everyone to explore around Pokhara.
 Our local insider shares the top day trips and hikes must do if you’re visiting this charming part of Nepal.

-During your travels, you expect to see and do incredible things.
-But as Nomad Jamie discovered, sometimes it’s the people you meet unexpectedly that can transform your journey and view of life.
+Jamie-Leigh discovers, sometimes, it’s the people you meet unexpectedly that can transform your journey and view of life.